COVID-19 vaccine rollout – Accelerated Site Activation and mRNA Vaccinations (July 2021 Onwards)

 24 November 2021 – Managing multiple COVID-19 Vaccines

-The CVCP Program is a temporary program, which aims to support and protect members of our community from novel coronavirus (COVID-19) by providing a fee for service payable to Australian pharmacies for administering the COVID 19 vaccine.
+The CVCP Program is a temporary program, which aims to protect members of our community from COVID-19 by providing a fee for service payable to Australian pharmacies for administering the COVID 19 vaccine.

 Eligible patients will be able to receive their COVID-19 vaccinations from pharmacies selected for participation in the program.